 I’ve used all of these services to rent my own properties and properties I have managed for others.
 Through these free services, I found great tenants regardless of the property type.

 That’s right – I’ve successfully found tenants for multi-million dollar penthouses, subsidized housing, and everywhere in between using free advertising.

 When creating your ad, Spend the extra few minutes to make your ad stand out.
 Make the place sound appealing by up selling the location and amenities.
 Accurately describe the number of bedrooms and bathrooms.
 Include when the property will be available for your new tenant to move in.

 Be sure to include pictures – lots of them.
 People love seeing pictures.
 Take quality photos as well.
 Nothing is worse than a dim lit room.
 A picture is worth a thousand words.
 Make your thousand words worth seeing in person.

 Bad Ad: 5 bedroom house located in ‘x’ neighborhood.
 Call/email to set up showing.
 No pictures include.
 Rent $4,000/month.

-Good Ad: Recently renovated, 5 bedroom/2.5 bathroom, rowhome with modern finishes in ‘x’ neighborhood.
+Good Ad: Recently renovated, 5 bedroom/2.5 bathrooms, rowhome with modern finishes in ‘x’ neighborhood.
 Granite counter tops and stainless steel appliances in the kitchen.
 Conveniently located near public transportation.
-Less than 10 minute walk to two metro stations.
+Less than 10 minutes walk to two metro stations.
 Several major bus lines on the corner.
 Steps away from dozens of bars, restaurants and two grocery stores.
-Backyard patio with built in benches; great for hosting BBQs.
+Backyard patio with built-in benches; great for hosting BBQs.
 Washer/Dryer in basement.
 Available May 1st.
 Rent $4,000/month.
 Please email to set up showing.
 Tons of pictures included.

 The two ads above are for the same property.
 Which one are you more likely to respond to?